 You can inject mipomersen anywhere on the outer part of your upper arms, your thighs, or your stomach, except your navel (belly button) and the area 2 inches around it.
 Choose a different spot each time you inject the medication.
 Do not inject into skin that is red, swollen, infected, scarred, tattooed, sunburned or that is affected by a rash or a skin disease such as psoriasis.

 Each pre-filled syringe or vial only contains enough mipomersen injection for one dose.
 Do not try to use vials or syringes more than once.
-Throw away used syringes in a puncture-resistant container.
+Dispose of used syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture-resistant container.

 Other uses for this medicine